getcarina/getcarina.com/_tutorials/012-docker-on-windows.md

 2. [Load a Docker environment on Windows](/docs/tutorials/load-docker-environment-on-windows/)

 ###Troubleshooting Docker on Windows
-To troubleshoot Docker on Windows, read the follwoing articles:
+To troubleshoot Docker on Windows, read the following articles:

 * [Error running interactive Docker shell on Windows](/docs/references/troubleshooting-cannot-enable-tty-mode-on-windows/)
 * [Troubleshooting the Docker Toolbox setup on Windows 7, 8.1, and 10](/docs/tutorials/troubleshooting-the-docker-toolbox-setup-on-windows-7-8-1-and-10/)